 ‘Gregory, Can’t you see I’m in the middle of a conversation.’

 ‘Flagman’s got another new flag,’ I see,’ says Peter.
 What’s this one, Levi?’

 ‘Ah yes.
 So he has.
 I can just see it from here,’ says Levi.
 ‘That’s the Seychelles flag.
 One of my favourites.’

 ‘It looks remarkably like the design of that sweatshirt Guy was wearing when he called in with a …… package for me last week,’ says Dorsey.
 ‘Funnily enough, I think he said he was on his way round to the see Lauren and Warren.’

 ‘This is important, Pops.
 You remember what you were saying the other day about …….’

 Gregory thrusts the phone into his father’s hand.

 ‘I can’t read that without my glasses.
-Can’t you make it a bit bigger?’
+Can’t you make it bigger?’

 ‘You are annoying sometimes.
 Give it here!’